paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-145-special-appalachian-programs.md

 <a id="section-14509"></a>
 ## § 14509.
 High-speed broadband deployment initiative
-**(a) In General.—** The Appalachian Regional Commission may provide technical assistance, make grants, enter into contracts, or otherwise provide amounts to individuals or entities in the Appalachian region for projects and activities—

-(1) to increase affordable access to broadband networks throughout the Appalachian region;
+**(a) In General.—** The Appalachian Regional Commission may provide technical assistance, make grants, enter into contracts, or otherwise provide amounts to individuals or entities in the Appalachian region for projects and activities to increase affordable access to broadband networks throughout the Appalachian region.

+**(b) Eligible Projects and Activities.—** A project or activity eligible to be carried out under this section is a project or activity—

-(2) to conduct research, analysis, and training to increase broadband adoption efforts in the Appalachian region;
+(1) to conduct research, analysis, and training to increase broadband adoption efforts in the Appalachian region; or

-(3) to provide technology assets, including computers, smartboards, and video projectors to educational systems throughout the Appalachian region;

-(4) to increase distance learning opportunities throughout the Appalachian region;

-(5) to increase the use of telehealth technologies in the Appalachian region; and
+(2) for the construction and deployment of broadband service-related infrastructure in the Appalachian region.

-(6) to promote e-commerce applications in the Appalachian region.

-**(b) Limitation on Available Amounts.—** Of the cost of any activity eligible for a grant under this section—
+**(c) Limitation on Available Amounts.—** Of the cost of any activity eligible for a grant under this section—

 (1) not more than 50 percent may be provided from amounts appropriated to carry out this section; and